numba/numba/docs/source/reference/pysupported.rst

 Most recursive call patterns are supported.
 The only restriction is that the recursive callee must have a control-flow path that returns without recursing.
-Numba is able to type-infer recursive functions.
+Numba is able to type-infer recursive functions without specifying the function type signature (which is required in numba 0.28 and earlier).
 Recursive calls can even call into a different overload of the function.

 ..
 XXX add reference to NBEP